Open-Telecoms-Data/open-fibre-data-standard/docs/reference/publication_formats.md

 This section describes how to publish data in JSON format.

 If your data is small enough to fit into memory or if you are publishing data via an API, you should use the [small files and API responses option](#small-files-and-api-responses-option).
 If your data is too large to fit into memory, you should use the [streaming option](#streaming-option).

+For guidance on paginating or streaming individual networks, see [how to publish large networks](../guidance/publication.md#how-to-publish-large-networks).

 ### Small files and API responses option